On the small prime factors of a non-deficient number: Sums of divisors of numbers near

 In our context then, we are interested in the $K$-superabundant numbers.
-We'll write the $n$th $K$-superabundant number as $a_n$.
-The first few are $1$, $3$, $5$, $9$, $15,$ $45$, $135 \cdots$.
+We will write the $n$th $K$-superabundant number as $a_n$.
+The first few are $1$, $3$,\, $5$, $9$, $15,$ $45$, $135,$ $315,$ $945 \cdots$.
 Note that the first few $a_i$ are odd.
 It seems likely that all the $a_i$ are odd because if $n$ is even, then $2^n+1$ is not divisible by 3, and that makes making $2^n+1$ large substantially more difficult.
 Proving that they are all odd seems difficult.
 A related open question is whether for any odd prime $p$, if $p|a_n$ for all arbitrarily large $n$?
+The answer seems very likely to be yes.

 Note that the $J$-superabundant numbers behave very differently.
-They to be always even except the first term, and seem to grow much slower.
+They appear to be always even except the first term, and seem to grow much slower.
 The first few are 1, 2, 4, 6, 8, 12, 24, 36, 60, 120, and 180.
 (Here we are using the convention that $\sigma(0)=0$.)
+If we set $t_n$ as the $n$th $J$-superabundant number, we can similarly ask if it is true that $p|t_n$ for all arbitrarily large $n$?
+Again, the answer seems likely to be yes.